Book Your Trip

 Rich Colorful History

-Unable to round up the small heard after production wrapped, crews left them to fend for themselves.
-At one point the heard grew to as many as 600 bison.
-The Catalina Island Conservancy now monitors and maintains the heard at about 150 head.
+Unable to round up the small herd after production wrapped, crews left them to fend for themselves.
+At one point the herd grew to as many as 600 bison.
+The Catalina Island Conservancy now monitors and maintains the herd at about 150 head.